siddheshshaji/SiAnth-aws-connect-project/README.md

 The Flow:

-1. When a cusomer calls the customer care number, a prompt is played that says:
+1. When a customer calls the customer care number, a prompt is played that says:

 "Thanks for calling Connect helpline.
 Press 1 to connect with the Human Resources Department.